galaktor/raph.es/content/blog/alcohol.md

 Alright, moving on!

-## What's good about drinking alcohol
+## Drinking alcohol PROS
     + complies with social norms

 There you have it.
 Most of us grow up around adults who drink.
 We observe and learn that it's what adults are supposed to do in certan situations.
 It's a social habit that we copy and never question.
 And which many people make fun of when someone refuses to play along (I know because I'm that someone).

 In case you didn't know, I'm an [introvert](/on/introverts).
 I don't enjoy pubs and nights out.
-With the privilege of hindsight I now understand that the onyl reason I spent a significant part of my youth going to pubs and drinking alcohol was because I believed that is what you're supposed to do.
-And to impress friends - girls even.
+With the privilege of hindsight I now understand that the main reason I spent a significant part of my youth going to pubs and drinking alcohol was because I was under the impression that it's what you're supposed to do.
+And to impress friends. *Girls* even.

 That sounds *incredibly silly*.
 And it is.
-Which is why I stopped.
+Which is why I stopped!
 I can socialize without drinking alcohol.
 I will not perpetuate the synthetic importance of an expensive toxin.
+Especiallly not to my kids.
+Oh, and I'm beyond the point where I think I have to impress people like that.

 My kids will grow up with me as an example for how you can think for yourself and refuse to do stupid stuff other people do.
 How you don't have to be a recovering alcoholic to stop drinking.